 Most retirement payments are subject to federal and state taxes.
 You must complete the income tax withholding information on your retirement application when you apply for your benefit.
 Your application will include an IRS W-4P worksheet to help you determine the amount of your federal tax withholding.
-You may also use ETF’s online Income Tax Withholding Calculator.
+You may also use ETF’s online Income Tax Withholding Calculator to enter updated information and print the form.

 Federal Income Tax